JuKu/mmo-engine-client/README.md

   - **Game Logic Layer**
   - **Game View Layer**

+All this maven modules are dependencies from **main module** which are called from desktop module.

 Additional modules:

   - Shared Commons Library (shared with proxy & gameserver, includes network protocol)